Bayesian test of normality versus a Dirichlet process mixture alternative: A Dirichlet mixture of normals method for testing normality

-\begin{theorem} If $(U,V) \sim \Psi$, then $\cov(U'U, \det V) \leq 0$. \end{theorem}
+\begin{theorem} If $(U,V) \sim \Psi$, then $\cov(U^\top U, \det V) \leq 0$. \end{theorem}

-Therefore, given $(\mu,\Lambda)$, $\Ftilde_{\mu,\Lambda}$ in \eqref{eq:local.draw} can be seen as local granulations of a population of fine particles evenly distributed according to $\nm(\mu,\Lambda\Lambda')$.
-The local granulations form clusters with bell-shaped curves, each occupying only a fraction of the total volume of the population.
-The further the cluster center is from the original $\nm(\mu,\Lambda\Lambda')$ population center, the smaller the cluster size is likely to be.
+Therefore, for given $(\mu,\sigma)$, $\Ftilde_{\mu,\sigma}$ in \eqref{eq:local.draw} can be seen as local granulation of a population of fine particles evenly distributed according to $\nm(\mu,\sigma\sigma^\top)$.
+The local granulations forms clusters with bell-shaped curves, each occupying only a fraction of the total volume of the population.
+The further the cluster center is from the original $\nm(\mu,\sigma\sigma^\top)$ population center, the smaller the cluster size is likely to be.